cngzsunny/Get-Bing-Wallpaper/README.md

 Get-Bing-Wallpaper.ps1 is the main power script file, you can run it in your powershell command line.

-You can also place ChangeWallpaper.vbs into your startup menu to update your wallpaper each time you login silently.
+You can also place ChangeWallpaper.vbs into your startup menu to update your wallpaper silently while you login Windows.